RIR360/development/journal/2025/august.md

 - Building a mindset is tough, nothing will work if you don't hold it for enough time.
 - If something is helpful for you but hard, you brain will try to avoid it slowly.
 - A mindset also fades out justt because of this, so you must re-ignite the fire.
+- You can feel things are fading away but not all the time you know what to do.